DocPedia: Unleashing the Power of Large Multimodal Model in the Frequency Domain for Versatile Document Understanding: Method

 Given an input RGB document image, we first resize it to our designated training scale of $H\times W$ to obtain the image $\bm{I}$.
 By default, both $H$ and $W$ are set as 2,560.
 Here we preserve the aspect ratio during the resizing process to prevent distortion of textual elements.
 Then, as shown in Fig.~\ref{fig:dct}, we apply the JPEG DCT extraction~\cite{ahmed1974discrete,wallace1991jpeg} to retrieve the DCT coefficients for the $\bm{Y}$, $\bm{Cb}$, and $\bm{Cr}$ channels.
 The DCT coefficients are scaled down due to 8$\times$8 block processing for the luminance component ($\bm{Y}$) and additional chroma subsampling for color components ($\bm{Cb}$ and $\bm{Cr}$), resulting in $\frac{1}{8}$ and $\frac{1}{16}$ scales respectively.
 Each of them features $C$ channels.
 After that, we upscale $\bm{Cb}$ and $\bm{Cr}$ to a $\frac{1}{8}$ scale based on bilinear interpolation, followed by a concatenation along the channel dimension.
-Subsequent to this is a 1$\times$1 convolutional layer, employed to map the channel dimension of the concatenated map to that of the following backbone's input.
+After this is a 1$\times$1 convolutional layer, employed to map the channel dimension of the concatenated map to that of the following backbone's input.
 Through these operations, we acquire the frequency domain counterpart of image $\bm{I}$, denoted as $\bm{F}$.

 Next, we feed $\bm{F}$ into the Swin Transformer~\cite{liu2021swin}, a visual backbone that leverages shifted windowing schemes to efficiently model spatial hierarchies.
 In our implementation, we remove the 1/4 scale downsampling module originally present before stage 1.
 The output of the visual backbone is a feature map downsampled by a factor of 1/64.
 It is subsequently flattened, resulting in $\frac{H}{64}\times \frac{W}{64}$ tokens, each with a dimensionality of 1,024.
 Drawing inspiration from the paradigms of advanced large multimodal models~\cite{zhu2023minigpt,liu2023visual}, we employ a linear layer to align these tokens with the input token dimension of the following large language model~\cite{chiang2023vicuna}.
+The large language model employed in our DocPedia is Vicuna-7B~\cite{chiang2023vicuna}.
+It is derived from the LLaMA~\cite{touvron2023llama} and fine-tuned on curated conversational data to enhance its performance in dialogue and instruction-following tasks.
 Finally, the dimensionally aligned visual tokens are concatenated with the tokens transformed from the language instructions.
 This concatenated sequence is then fed into the LLM, generating the output response.